 1426.1(a-c) Preceptors and Preceptorships: The BSN and ELM programs have the same preceptorship course at the end of the prelicensure program.
 In all preceptorships, program faculty will maintain overall supervisory authority, including all final grading and summative course performance evaluation responsibilities.
 Program faculty will be responsible for coordinating and communicating with the student and preceptor throughout the preceptorship to address and respond to challenges and support student success.
 Policies and procedures for the preceptorship course are reported in the Faculty P&P Manual and require a preceptor orientation for all preceptors.
-Preceptor will receive the SON Preceptor Handbook to ensure they are knowledgeable of all policies and procedures of the preceptor, student, and faculty.
+Preceptor will receive the SON Preceptor Handbook to ensure they are knowledgeable of all policies and procedures of the preceptorship, the required communication plan, and the responsibilities of the preceptor, student, and faculty.
 All preceptors will meet the requirements in 16 CCR §1425(e) and records for all preceptors will be maintained by the SON.
 All preceptors will be evaluated on a regular and recurring basis.